cristianbuse/VBA-FastDictionary/Implementation.md

 When adding the Key-Item (and hash+meta) pair to the data storage, in the group indicated by the group sub-hash, the following operations are performed:
 - the index for the data is added in the first available position within the group
 - the corresponding byte in the control integer is updated with the value of the control sub-hash so that it can be used later for fast find

 Code [here](https://github.com/cristianbuse/VBA-FastDictionary/blob/ae95c6e909625c3d95328f64bb3e01a2232485fc/src/Dictionary.cls#L371-L376).

+When adding a new key, the new corresponding index is added to the hash table, and so, there is a chance that the group sub-hash indicates a group that is full.
+As mentioned above, this is taken care of in the finding process (by incrementing the group slot value), and we always end up adding the new index into a bucket that has available space.
+Since hashes are not going to have perfect distribution, a new index can be added a few groups/buckets away from the intended position.
+This is why we track if the group was ever full via a boolean flag.
+The search for a key will always be done until the first group that was never empty is found.
+The nice benefit is that we can achieve a higher load factor without needing to resize individual groups/buckets.
+The current max load is set to 50% which seems to provide a good balance between storage and performance.

 ## Rehashing